 Since the strings do not fall out of tune at the same rate, you must know which string to tune.
 So, it is crucial to know how to tune your guitar.

-It is suggested to get a tuner; you can even use online guitar tuners.
+It is suggested to get a tuner; you can even use free online guitar tuners.
 If you don’t have a tuner or a phone, you can use the 5th fret technique.

 Restring the Guitar